Dataset API

 Dataset API List

-| API Methods | Description |
+| API Method | Description |

 |---|---|

-| dataset.create | Create a new dataset.
-Create a new dataset. |
+| dataset.create | Creates a new dataset. |

-| dataset.delete | Delete a dataset. |
+| dataset.delete | Deletes a dataset. |

-| dataset.get_columns | Get a dataset column definition. |
+| dataset.get_columns | Retrieves the column definitions of a dataset. |

-| dataset.citation.create | Issue a Citation for the current state of a dataset. |
+| dataset.citation.create | Issues a citation for the current state of a dataset. |

-| dataset.citation.delete | Delete a citation. |
+| dataset.citation.delete | Deletes a citation. |

-| dataset.record.put | Register or update a record in a dataset. |
+| dataset.record.put | Registers or updates a record in a dataset. |

-| dataset.record.delete | Delete a record from a dataset. |
+| dataset.record.delete | Deletes a record from a dataset. |

-| dataset.record.get | Get a record in a dataset by specifying a citation. |
+| dataset.record.get | Retrieves records from a dataset by specifying a citation. |